ArlindH/fullstack_phonebook/README.md

 ## Run in production
 1-tier docker based architecture for production.
 Backend, frontend and database reside in the same server.
 NGINX configured as an ingress point to the server.

+Command:
-To run it in prod server: `cd devops && docker-compose -f docker-compose-prod.yaml up`
+`cd devops && docker-compose -f docker-compose-prod.yaml up`